nfdi4plants/nfdi4plants.github.io/src/content/articles/arc-general.md

 ---
 title: The Annotated Research Context
-summary: The ARC is DataPLANT's FAIR Digital Object of choice.
+description: The ARC is DataPLANT's FAIR Digital Object of choice.
 ---

 > If you want to dive deep into the ARC take a look at [arc-rdm.org](https://arc-rdm.org)! 💡